tomchadwin/tom.chadw.in/_posts/2018-09-17-WhereNextForqgis2web.md

 ---
 title: "Where next for qgis2web?"
 permalink: /wrote/WhereNextForqgis2web
-blurb: >
-    Those of you who follow QGIS closely might have noticed that development of qgis2web has significantly slowed since QGIS 3 was released.
-Is this of concern?
-What next for the plugin?
 description: >
     Those of you who follow QGIS closely might have noticed that development of qgis2web has significantly slowed since QGIS 3 was released.
 Is this of